 On the one hand, you can look at this scenario from the perspective of the public scolding being punishment for bad performance.
 On the other hand, from a different perspective it is an example of using negative reinforcement.

 The employee will try harder to do well to avoid being criticized in front of colleagues.
-The negative reinforcer is public scolding and the target behavior is performing to standards.
+Here, he is engaging in active avoidance learning.

 One key principle of all operant conditioning techniques is that the reinforcers have to be something that the individual values.
 Of course, these days there may be nothing a teenager values more than the internet.
 So, this is a very powerful reinforcer for parents to use to their advantage.